polarBearYap/car-dealership-application/README.md

 ## Software Requirement (Windows 10 Environment) &#128187;
 - Visual Studio 2019 Community Edition
+- Node.js: To use npm package manager
+- IIS manager: To host car price prediction flask API in local machine for faster testing

+> Read [here](https://stackoverflow.com/questions/30901434/iis-manager-in-windows-10) on how to enable IIS manager in Windows 10.

 ## Project setup &#x2699;
 1. Open the project in Visual Studio 2019 by clicking on the `CarDealershipWebApp.sln`.